Code-Institute-Submissions/frejas_dice_game/README.md

 ## Technologies Used ##
 - HTML and css: Building the base of the visual game and changing style of indivual site taste.

-- Bootstrap: Allowing ease use of row and columes to allow the game to feel more structured.
+- https://getbootstrap.com/ and https://bootswatch.com/: Allowing ease use of row and columes to allow the game to feel more structured.

-- Javascript and Jquery: Applying functions and DOM manipulation.
+- Javascript and https://jquery.com/: Applying functions and DOM manipulation.

-- Github: Saving and deploying the site .
+- https://github.com/: Saving and deploying the site .

-- Visual Studio: To write the program
+- https://visualstudio.microsoft.com/: To write the program

 ## Deployment ##
 -add something about github